 Always verify any attempt someone makes to try to collect money or your social security number.
 Although companies like Alliance One may offer debt recovery solutions legally, it does not mean they always provide excellent customer service to settle the debts.

-The best way to verify a debt is if it is listed on your credit report, meaning you have the credit bureau as the intermediary.
+The best way to verify a debt is if it appears on your credit report, meaning you have the credit bureau as the intermediary.
 Requesting verification of debt forces the Alliance One to comply with both the FDCPA and the FCRA.

-If you are not sure how to get he credit bureaus involved, you can hire a credit repair firm to operate on your behalf, often for a low monthly payment.
+If you are not sure how to ask the credit bureaus to involve themselves, you can hire a credit repair firm to operate on your behalf, often for a low monthly payment.
 This will allow you to continue on with your day-to-day tasks without having to respond to multiple emails regarding your dispute.